MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-conversation-state.md

 > [!NOTE]
 > Waiting state applies only to asynchronous and persistent chats, and not live chats.

-A conversation in waiting doesn't block their capacity.
-The conversation gets transitioned to waiting when the agent closes the session without ending the conversation (that is, without selecting the **End** button on the communication panel).
-For example, the agent waits for some information from customer and doesn't want to end the conversation.
+A conversation in waiting doesn't consume agent capacity.When an agent closes the session by selecting the close icon but doesn't end it by selecting the **End** button on the communication panel, the conversation moves into the **Waiting** state.
+For example, the agent has asked for more information from the customer  who is yet to respond back and the agent closes the communication panel without ending the conversation.
+The conversation is assigned once the customer responds back.

 The conversation (work item) transitions from **Waiting** to **Closed**, **Active**, or **Open** under the following scenarios.